Supporting Community Engagement and Effective Science Communication

 This project uses Climatograms to determine change in precipitation over the last 100 years, using Pittsburgh, PA as a reference point.
 Participants pick a time point and build the precipitation for that year using counting cubes.

 "Star Grazing" is about understanding the impacts of rising temperatures on the nutrient cycle of marine life.
-In this activity, participants discover that sea star populations are decreasing while mussel populations rise, which causes biodiversity to decrease overall.

 Become a DIYSci Affiliate